 Metadata Labels tab-Displays metadata labels in the binder, their parameters and values.
 You cannot edit values in this viewer.
+You can edit metadata in Workflow Portal and Vantage Management Console as necessary.

 Attachments tab-Displays a list of attachment files, including each file's path, nickname, and filename.